Atlanta residents and Uber drivers excited for golf tournament and the business it will bring to the community

 With all of the visitors coming to Atlanta, there is a great need for parking and transportation at the tournament.
 The East Lake community responded.

-According to a press release from PGA, the "TOUR Championship has joined forces with Uber to offer fans easy access to safe rides throughout the tournament."
+According to a press release from the PGA TOUR, the "TOUR Championship has joined forces with Uber to offer fans easy access to safe rides throughout the tournament."

 11Alive spoke with Glenda Putman, a Florida resident, who will be attending this weekend's golf tournament.